wilkinsj2atwit/CSAS_WHAM_Project/README.md

 WHAM Project
 Website: https://greecefall2024.witcsas.reclaim.hosting/

-CSS file - Holds the styles for the pages \n
+CSS file - Holds the styles for the pages

 HTML file - Holds the actual HTML coded pages

 Images - Any media needed for the pages

 Scripts - Scripts for certain pages